csbobby/STAR_Benchmark/README.md

  * before visualization, please download the Supporting Data (include video keyframes from Action Genome and original videos from Charades) and place them in the mentioned directories in the scripts.

 ### STAR Generation
-We also prodive our QA generation code, you can generate new STAR questions for situation video clips: [QA Generation Code](https://github.com/csbobby/STAR_Benchmark)
+We also prodive our QA generation code, you can generate new STAR questions from more situation videos: [QA Generation Code](https://github.com/csbobby/STAR_Benchmark)